stenglein-lab/MIP_280A4_Fall_2022/exercises/github_exercise.md

 - Click the green New button to create a new repository
 - Give it a name like `2022_MIP_280A4_final_project` or something
 - For Description, enter something like "Final project for MIP 280A4, Microbial Sequence Analysis"
-- Leave it as a public repository (You can make it private but then you will have to add me as a collaborator for me to see it and help you or grade it.
+- Leave it as a public repository.
+(Or make it private but then you will have to add me as a collaborator for me to see it and help you or grade it.
 - Check on `Add a README file`
 - Choose a License if you want to put some copyright on your work.
-You can also add one later.
 People often use the MIT license for open source software.
 You can also add a license later.
 - Click Create Repository

 #### Clone the repository